cornerstone-consulting/INFIODocs/infio-docs.md

 ### Use Cases
 INFIO can be used to:

-- **Assess large-scale heterogeneous database migrations to AWS**: Enable a single-pane-of-glass view for large-scale database workload migration assessments to AWS.
+- **Assess large-scale heterogeneous database & .NET application migrations**: Enable a single-pane-of-glass view for large-scale database workload migration assessments.
-- **Provide prebuilt automation and reporting**: Utilize role-based access via a single web interface designed specifically for database migration assessments.
+- **Provide prebuilt automation and reporting**: Utilize role-based access via a single web interface designed specifically for migration assessments.

 ---